seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Which she hath praised him with above compare
 So many thousand times?
 Go, counsellor;
 Thou and my bosom henceforth shall be twain.
-I’ll to the friar, to know his remedy:
+I'll to the friar, to know his remedy:
 If all else fail, myself have power to die.

 *Exit*

 ## ACT IV

-### SCENE I. Friar Laurence’s cell.
+### SCENE I. Friar Laurence's cell.

 *Enter FRIAR LAURENCE and PARIS*